 - DHEA – DHEA is sometimes recommended for adrenal fatigue as it is high up in the steroid metabolism pathway.
 Some studies show that daily use does impact sex hormone production in the adrenal gland (11).

 - Pregnenolone & Progesterone – These precursors are sometimes used to try and help stimulate the production of other hormones such as cortisol (12).
 Theoretically, taking these supplements may improve cortisol (depending on steroid metabolism) though studies have not shown this to be the case.

 - Hydrocortisone – Hydrocortisone is a prescription medication that contains the hormone cortisol.
 It is sometimes recommended for those with low serum cortisol levels.

-- Adrenal glandulars – Adrenal glandulars contain animal adrenal glands which contain proteins, enzymes, and other hormone precursors which may help your adrenal gland function.
+- Adrenal glandulars – Adrenal glandulars contain animal adrenal glands which contain proteins, enzymes, and other hormone precursors that may help your adrenal gland function.

 Some specific therapies which can help DECREASE cortisol include:

 - Phosphatidylserine – Some studies have shown that PS may help curb the rise in cortisol seen in exercise (13).
 I’ve used this supplement with varying degrees of success in non-exercise-related cortisol elevation.